CristianFonseca03/conversor/README.md

 ---

-**Built with ❤️ using React, TypeScript, and modern web standards**
+**Built with ❤️ using React, TypeScript, Tailwind CSS, and modern web standards**